 Studio 804 is a design/build program at the University of Kansas School of Architecture and Urban Planning.
 It provides hands-on designing and building opportunities for KU architecture students in their final semester of their degree.
 Focused on service leaning projects, Studio 804 has built a number of low-income housing in the blighted neighborhoods of Lawrence and Kansas City.
 Their efforts not only provide a service, but also help to elevate the awareness of architecture and urban planning in those communities.

 Photo courtesy of Studio 804

-Justin Marable is a printmaker who works out of his studio which is located in a historic and charming neighborhood in Topeka, KS.
+Justin Marable is a printmaker who works out of his studio which is located in a historic and charming neighborhood in Topeka, KS (update: Justin is now a Lawrence, KS resident!).
 His works are primarily silk screens that explore the element of rural decay occurring in the heartlands of America.
 However, this isn’t to imply that the works are unattractive in any way.
 In fact, the colors and compositions of his works are rich and beautiful and most everyone who is from the area connects to the imagery and colors of the Midwest.
 He has huge body of work and is clearly passionate about what he does.

 From his artist’s statement: